kholterhoff/kholterhoff.github.io/S18_ENG_1102/Bibliography.md

 Gilbert, Sandra M. and Susan Gubar.
 “Heart of Darkness: The Agon of the Femme Fatale.” _No Man’s Land: The Place of Women Writers in the Twentieth Century_.
 Vol. 2: Sexchanges.
 New Haven: Yale, 1989.
 3-46.

-Reid, Julia.
-“Gladstone Bags, Shooting Boots, and Bryant & May’s Matches: Empire, Commerce, and the Imperial Romance in the _Graphic_‘s Serialization of H. Rider Haggard’s _She_.” _Studies in the Novel_ 43.2 (2011): 152-78.

-Stiebel, Lindy. _Imagining Africa: Landscape in H. Rider Haggard’s African Romances_.
-Westport, Conn.: Greenwood, 2001.

 Haggard, H. Rider. _The Days of My Life, An Autobiography_.
 2 Vols.
 London: Longmans, Green and Co., 1926.

 Katz, Wendy. _R.
 Rider Haggard and the Fiction of Empire.
 A Critical Study of British Imperial Fiction_.
 Cambridge: Cambridge UP, 1987.